 What is a Community

 Community Health Centers are designated as federally qualified health centers that provide primary, behavioral, and dental health care services to patients, regardless of their ability to pay.
-The 17 Community Health Centers in Wisconsin serve over 300,000 patients each year.
+The 19 Community Health Centers in Wisconsin serve nearly 300,000 patients each year.
 Community Health Centers are not-for-profit clinics with patient-majority governing boards.
 To earn a federal designation, they must be located in or serve communities with limited access to traditional care networks, and may be in either rural or urban areas.

 Interested in a career at a Community Health Center?